azzu-sheikh/weather-forecasting/README.md

 forecast visualization

+This allows users to quickly understand upcoming weather patterns.

 🌡️ Machine Learning Forecasting

-The system includes a temperature prediction model.
+The system includes a machine learning model to predict temperature trends.

-Algorithm used:
+Algorithm Used

 Linear Regression

-Built using:
+Implemented using:

-scikit-learn

-This model analyzes forecast data and predicts upcoming temperature patterns.

-Source
+from sklearn.linear_model import LinearRegression

+Library:

 https://scikit-learn.org/

+🧠 Machine Learning Model Explanation

+The temperature prediction module uses a Linear Regression model to forecast short-term temperature changes.

+Why Linear Regression?

+Linear regression is effective for short-term forecasting of continuous variables like temperature because it captures underlying trends in sequential data.

+Model Workflow

+1️⃣ Extract recent temperature values from forecast data

+2️⃣ Convert temperature values into numerical features

+X = np.arange(len(temps)).reshape(-1,1)
+y = np.array(temps)

+3️⃣ Train the regression model

+model = LinearRegression()
+model.fit(X, y)

+4️⃣ Predict future temperature values

+future = np.arange(len(temps), len(temps)+5).reshape(-1,1)
+prediction = model.predict(future)
+Output

+The model predicts temperature values for upcoming hours or days, which are used to enhance the weather analytics dashboard.

+Why This Approach Works

+Weather temperatures often follow short-term linear trends, especially over small time windows.

+The model provides:

+fast inference

+lightweight computation

+interpretable predictions

+This makes it ideal for real-time dashboards.

 🤖 AI Weather Assistant

-The application integrates a conversational weather assistant powered by a lightweight LLM.
+The system includes an LLM-powered conversational assistant that can interpret weather data.

-Users can ask questions like:
+Users can ask questions such as:

 Will it rain tomorrow?